felipe-corerato-ifood/flutter-project/README.md

 The project's goal is to study the main functionalities (and good practices) of a mobile application.
 ----------------------------------------------------------------------------------------------------

 This is a comfort food indication app.
-It has a login screen with phone authentication method and uses your location to suggests you a comfort food in the catalog of the largest delivery app in Latin America.
+It has a login screen with phone authentication method and uses your location to suggests you a comfort food in the catalog of the biggest delivery app in Latin America.

-Checkout de screen designs at [Figma]().
+Checkout de screen designs at [Figma](https://www.figma.com/file/VmVCpwlPoepRJc4cbFAxEQ/Flutter-project?node-id=0%3A1).

 ### Study project
   - Good practices